 where $\eps^0=\eps(M), \eps=\eps(N)$, and $\eps' \in \E_\ell$ is such that $i \in I_-(\orL, \orN)$ if and only if $\eps'_i = 1$.
 The dot product $\eps' \cdot \Lambda$ denotes the vector $\sum \eps'_i\Lambda_i$.
 Note that we always have $\eps' \leq \eps$.

-Whenever we drop a subscript or superscript from the notation, we mean the direct product (or sum, as the case may be) over all possible values of that subscript or superscript.
+Dropping a subscript or superscript from the notation means considering the direct product over all possible values of that subscript or superscript.
 For example, $\C^\eps = \prod_\s \C^\eps_\s$, and $\C = \oplus_\eps \C^\eps = \C(\Hyper, \Lambda)$.
 Observe that $(\C^\eps, \D^\eps)$ form a hypercube of chain complexes as defined in Section~\ref{sec:hyperv} (except it may have only a $\zz/2\zz$-grading, rather than a $\zz$-grading) and $\C$ is the total complex of this hypercube.